Serves: 2 Cups

 I learned about the Fibonacci sequence in college.
 I read that the seeds of a sunflower, the spirals of a snail’s shell and even the scales of pineapple are almost always arranged in this sequence.
 Math in nature!
 Amazing!
 So I was just reading about sunflowers, their seeds and their uses on the internet.
 I came across sunflower seed butter and my interest was piqued!
 I straight away purchased a bag of raw and shelled sunflower seeds and we totally went wild experimenting with them.

-First we simply munched on them because they were so yummy.
-Then I roasted them on a pan, with some ghee and salt.
+First, we simply munched on them because they were so yummy.
+Then I roasted them in a pan, with some ghee and salt.
 They literally vanished right in front of my eyes!

-I had missed a vitamin dose of my son.
-The lady there told me to give him vitamin rich foods.
-If he is eating sunflower seeds, then I don’t have to worry about him getting vitamin deficiency 🙂
+I had missed a vitamin dose for my son.
+The lady there told me to give him vitamin-rich foods.
+If he is eating sunflower seeds, then I don’t have to worry about him getting vitamin deficiency.

 Note 2: If at all you are not getting a smooth butter, add 2 tablespoons of Apple Cider Vinegar at a time and blend.